NHSDigital/integration-adaptor-nhais/OPERATING.md

 # Linking a GP Practice to an NHAIS system

-The NHAIS Adaptor and NHAIS system communications synchronise through a sequence number mechanism.
-Linking a GP Practice to an NHAIS system which have never previously exchanged messages requires no additional setup for synchronisation.
+This GP Links Adaptor and the PCRM/NHAIS system communications are synchronised through a sequence number mechanism.
+Linking a GP Practice to an PCRM system which have never previously exchanged messages requires no additional setup for synchronisation.
 All the sequences begin at 1, and the adaptor will start them automatically.

 In the case that a new market entrant GP System takes over from an incumbent system the new system must pick up the sequences where the incumbent left off.
-For every GP/NHAIS link established, the incumbent supplier or NHAIS operator must advise the following:
+For every GP/PCRM link established, the incumbent supplier or PCRM operator must advise the following:

 * Most recently used Send Interchange Sequence (SIS) number, GP -> HA
 * Most recently used Send Message Sequence (SMS) number, GP -> HA
 * Most recently used Transaction Number (TN), GP -> HA

-For each GP/NHAIS pair the following documents must be inserted into the `outboundSequenceId` collection of the adaptor's database.
+For each GP/PCRM pair the following documents must be inserted into the `outboundSequenceId` collection of the adaptor's database.
 The angle-bracketed values must be replaced (including the brackets) with the relevant data items.
 The `_id` property should have the type `String`, and the `sequenceNumber` property should have the type `int32`.
 Any existing documents with the same `_id` must be replaced.